slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 See [Pro Git section 6.6](http://progit.org/book/ch6-6.html) for some caveats when working with submodules.

+**Note:** We don't update the brackets submodule SHA in brackets-app very often.
+So, to make sure you're getting the latest brackets core code, once your submodules are set up, make sure to do a `git pull` on master in the brackets subfolder.
+In general, you should keep up to date with the brackets core by pulling it directly instead of relying on `git submodule update` in brackets-app.

 To test if everything is working, run bin/mac/Brackets.app or bin/win/Brackets.exe.
 You should see the brackets interface.